-Premises owned, rented or leaded by the University of Texas of the Permian Basin, and areas within 1,000 feet of the premises are "gang-free" zones.
+Premises owned, rented, or leaded by UT Permian Basin, and areas within 1,000 feet of the premises are "gang-free" zones.
 Certain criminal offenses, including those involving gang-related crimes, will be enhanced to the next highest category of offense if committed in a gang-free zone by an individual 17 years or older.
 See Texas Penal Code, Section 71.028.